Glagolitic script: Origins

 The creation of the characters is popularly attributed to Saints Cyril and Methodius, who may have created them to facilitate the introduction of Christianity.
-It is believed that the original letters were fitted to Slavic dialects in geographical Macedonia specifically.
+It is believed that the original letters were fitted to Slavic dialects in geographical Macedonia specifically (the Byzantine theme of Thessalonica).

+The words of that language could not be easily written by using either the Greek or Latin alphabets.

-The number of letters in the original Glagolitic alphabet is not known, but it may have been close to its presumed Greek model.
-The 41 letters known today include letters for non-Greek sounds, which may have been added by Saint Cyril, as well as ligatures added in the 12th century under the influence of Cyrillic, as Glagolitic lost its dominance.
+The number of letters in the original Glagolitic alphabet is not known, but it might have been close to its presumed Greek model.
+The 41 letters known today include letters for non-Greek sounds, which might have been added by Saint Cyril, as well as ligatures added in the 12th century under the influence of Cyrillic, as Glagolitic lost its dominance.
 In later centuries, the number of letters dropped dramatically, to fewer than 30 in modern Croatian and Czech recensions of the Church Slavic language.
 Twenty-four of the 41 original Glagolitic letters (see table below) probably derive from graphemes of the medieval cursive Greek small alphabet but have been given an ornamental design.